-The Restoration of the Majestic Basilica Cistern
+Restoring the Historic Basilica Cistern

 The Basilica Cistern is an ancient underground water reservoir located in Istanbul, Turkey.
 It was constructed in the 6th century during the reign of the Byzantine Emperor Justinian I to provide water to the city's inhabitants.
 The cistern is named after the Basilica that used to stand above it, which is believed to have been used for public gatherings and ceremonies.

-The cistern covers an area of approximately 9,800 square meters and can hold up to 80,000 cubic meters of water.
+The Basilica Cistern covers an area of approximately 9,800 square meters and can hold up to 80,000 cubic meters of water.
 It is supported by 336 columns, most of which were salvaged from ruined buildings and are thought to have been brought from various parts of the Roman Empire.
-The cistern was forgotten for centuries and was rediscovered by chance in the 16th century when a Dutch traveler noticed locals retrieving water from a hole in their basement floor.
+The cistern was forgotten for centuries and was rediscovered by chance in the 16th century when a Dutch traveller noticed locals retrieving water from a hole in their basement floor.
 Today, it is a popular tourist attraction and one of the most unique and interesting sights in Istanbul.

 History Of Basilica Cistern